 The carnage came to a halt on the 11th hour of the 11th day of 11th month, 1918.
 Later, as the bodies were being reburied in ordered rows, the families of the dead were contacted and told where their loved ones would be laid to rest in perpetuity.
 They could count themselves lucky in one respect: at least they knew where their family member was buried.
 Thousands of other families only knew that their loved ones were missing presumed dead, with most either atomised by artillery or swallowed up by the earth.
-Corpses without name tags or any other form of identification were buried as ‘A soldier of the Great War / known unto God’.
+Corpses or remains found without name tags or any other form of identification were buried as ‘A soldier of the Great War / known unto God’.

 Going back to 1917, we discovered Alf’s family had suffered far more agony than we ever knew.
 Logging on to the War Graves Photographic Project (TWGPP) database, Alf’s final resting place was listed as Earlsfield, near Clapham Junction, which was clearly not the case as he was buried in Roclincourt.
 Intrigued, my mother made a small donation and received an image of grave, which actually proved to be the final resting place of Eliza and Constance, Alf’s mother and sister.
 Both had died in 1917.
 Alf’s name was listed at the bottom, noting that he had fought and died in the Great War.
 The wording is ambiguous and led to the understandable confusion with the TWGPP.